knife-io/knife-io.github.com/_posts/05-03-2013-convert-number-to-binary-and-back.md

 in this very short form:

     // Pass 0 as the initial value.
-    // If not, the first value will be scipped and made the accumulator
+    // If not, the first value will be skipped and made the accumulator
     // for the second value.
     var result = b.split('').reduce(function(acc, val, index, ar) {
       return acc + (val * Math.pow(2, ar.length -1 - index));